alejandrorodrom/http-mock-json/README.md

 ## Recommendations 📋

-* Copy and paste the example deleting the comments to test the operation.
+* Copy and paste the advanced examples.
 * A single json file can contain many mocks.
 * There can be many json files each with their respective mocks.
 * You can change the default port (3000) with the following command.